Sergio Pamies: Solo career

-Pamies’ last album, What Brought You Here? was published in May 2017 by Bebyne Records.
-It features Quamon Fowler, Ashleigh Smith, Lara Bello, and Samuel Torres.
+Pamies’ album, What Brought You Here? was published in May 2017 by Bebyne Records.
+It was recorded in Dallas (Texas, USA) and features Quamon Fowler, Ashleigh Smith, Lara Bello, and Samuel Torres.

+Pamies' last album, Time to Say, was published in June 28, 2024 by Newtrad.
+It was recorded in New York in August 2021, and it features Dave Liebman, Paquito D'Rivera, Alex Norris, Michael Thomas, Marshall Gilkes, Samuel Torres, Ricky Rodriguez, and Jimmy Macbride among others.

 Teaching career

 Pamies served as a full-time Teaching Fellow at the University of North Texas (Denton, Texas) for eight years.
 Pamies was an adjunct faculty at Mountain View College (Dallas, Texas), and was one of the instructors at the GDYO Jazz Institute.

 Pamies held an adjunct faculty position at The University of Texas at Arlington from 2018 to 2020, where he taught jazz piano, advanced jazz improvisation, composition, arranging, and directed the jazz small group.
 Pamies was appointed Assistant Professor (jazz piano) at University of Cincinnati, College-Conservatory of Music in August 2020.